Melody171/soss-github-workshop/README.md

 - `slides/`: Presentation materials (PDF or links)
 - `templates/`: Checklists, planning docs, and handouts

-Each section is designed to be used by students and facilitator
+Each section is designed to be used by students and facilitator.

 ## Workshop Structure